fbpx

 • Or we might feel lost and desperate because we don’t see any alternatives at all, no way out of the current reality.

-Defining our vision of the future in a clear way – a simple powerful statement, just a word or a short phrase (see exercise below) – can help us get unstuck and active.
+Defining our vision of the future clearly—a simple, powerful statement, just a word or a short phrase (see exercise below)—can help us get unstuck and active.

 Our vision helps us make (decluttering) decisions